-• It is a Syntax Error if BoundNames of FormalsList contains the String Value of Identifier.
+- It is a Syntax Error if BoundNames of FormalsList contains any duplicate elements. - It is a Syntax Error if BoundNames of FormalsList contains any element of the BoundNames of FunctionRestParameter.

-• It is a Syntax Error if the source code matching this production is strict code and BoundNames of FormalsList contains an element which is also contained in BoundNames of FormalParameter.
+• It is a Syntax Error if the source code matching this production is strict code and BoundNames of FormalsList contains any element which is also contained in BoundNames of FormalParameter.